ronancpl/HeavenMS/docs/feature_list.md

 * Monsterbook displays drop data info conformant with the underlying DB (needs custom wz).
 See more on the MobBookUpdate feature.
 * Every skill/mastery book is now droppable by mobs.
 * Mobs now can drop more than one of the same equipment (number of possible drops defined at droptime, uses the minimum/maximum quantity fields on DB).
+* Mobs only drops items that are visible/collectable by the player's party.
 * Redesigned HT mechanics for spawn and linked damage to the sponge.
 * Limited item count on maps, smartly expiring oldest registered items, preventing potential item flooding.
 * Implemented Zombify disease status.